AlvaroCarbajoAlcalde/TFG_2022/README.md

 ## Objectives

-Create the laravel backend, database and crud app.<br>
+Create a balloon simulator with Babylon, a map of La Rioja and simulate a real balloon movement.<br>
-Create the frontend app in Angular.<br>
+Create the frontend app in Angular with views and parameters to configure the simulator for the users.<br>
-Create the balloon simulator.<br>
+Create a database for the project.<br>
-Comunicate both applications.<br>
+Save the routes of the flights thanks to OpenStreetMap api and Leaflet in a database.<br>
+Create a backend app with laravel to control the tables of the databse.<br>
+Add an API to the backend to allow comunication between front and back.<br>
+Comunicate applications and connect frontend with the simmulator.<br>

 ## Technologies